 September – 5 Grant Memorial Hospital affiliated provider practices join the WVHIN – all part of the WVHIN/Greenway Health Hub Project which now totals 7 organizations and 19 office locations.

 October – WVHIN announces its partnership with the Chesapeake Regional Information System for our Patients (CRISP).
-CRISP becomes the provider of services that powers the WVHIN’s Health Information Exchange.
+CRISP becomes CRISP Shared Services (CSS).

 November – Encounter Notification Services (ENS) is implemented as a service for WVHIN participants